cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 # Augmentation Mechanism

 <!-- TODO: Discuss used terminology -->
 An SDF model and a compatible mapping file can be combined to create an _augmented_ SDF model.
+(This process can be repeated with multiple mapping files by using the outcome of one augmentation as the input of the next one.)
 As augmentation is not equal to instantiation, augmented SDF models are still abstract in nature, but are enriched with ecosystem-specific information.

+{:aside}
+>
 Note that it might be necessary to specify an augmentation mechanism for instance descriptions as well at a later point in time, once it has been decided what the instance description format might look like and whether such a format is needed.

+The augmentation mechanism is related to the resolution mechanism defined in {{Section 4.4 of -sdf}}, but fundamentally different:

+Instead of a model file reaching out to other model files and integrating aspects into itself via `sdfRef` (*pull* approach), the mapping file *pushes* information into a new copy of a specific given SDF model.
+The original SDF model does not need to know which mapping files it will be used with and can be used with several such mapping files independently of each other.

 An augmented SDF model is produced from two inputs: An SDF model and a compatible mapping file, i.e. every JSON pointer within the keys of the mapping file's `map` object points to a location that already exists within the SDF model.
 To perform the augmentation, a processor needs to iterate over all entries within the `map` object and apply the JSON merge-patch algorithm {{-merge-patch}} by using an entry's key as the `Target` argument and the value as the `Value` argument.

+{:aside}
+>
 Note that, in contrast to an array, the entries of a JSON object are considered unordered, which means that the sequence in which the `map` entries are applied is implementation-dependent.
-For this reason, the author of a mapping file needs to make sure that its contents can be applied independently of each other.
+For this reason, we need to make sure that the contents of mapping files can be applied independently of each other.
-Future versions of this document, however, may choose a different approach:
+(We need to understand the onus in ensuring this that is put on author of a mapping file.)
+>
-One option would be changing the data structure used by the `map` quality to an array of objects to ensure a determnistic application order.
+The problem can be "avoided" by changing the data structure used by the `map` quality to an array of objects to ensure a deterministic application order.
-A final decision in this regard will require more discussion and implementation experience, though.
+This would essentially put most of the onus on the author of a mapping file to get any order dependencies right.
+More preferable would be to ensure the entries in the mapping file can be applied independently and in any order.
+More discussion and implementation experience is required.

 An example for an augmented SDF model can be seen in {{code-augmented-sdf-model}}.
 This is the result of applying the WoT-specific mapping file from {{code-wot-output2}} to the SDF model shown in {{code-wot-output1}}.
-This augmented SDF model is one step away from being converted to a WoT Thing Model or Thing Description, which requires some information that cannot be provided in an SDF model that only follows the base specification.
+This augmented SDF model is one step away from being converted to a WoT Thing Model or Thing Description, which requires some information that cannot be provided in an SDF model that is limited to the vocabulary defined in the SDF base specification.

 <!-- TODO: Prefix WoT-specific qualities with wot:? -->
 ~~~json-from-yaml